Creating a TPF and LCF¶

 target.tpf_hdulist["PIXELS"].columns

 The target aperture changes as a function of time.
-The "APERTURE" HDU contains the average aperture across all time.
+The "APERTURE" HDU contains the flattened aperture i.e. all pixels that are ever included in the time-dependent aperture.
 We can plot that as follows:

 plt.imshow(target.tpf_hdulist["APERTURE"].data, origin="lower")